EGR222Group2/CourseScheduling-v1.0/EGR 222 Project/README.md

 - Add class sections.
 (IN MAIN FILE, ADCLASS FUNCTION) The program could search for any matches to the first 6 characters, and if there is, it can give the option to either type a new class or add a section to that class, which would simply add an "A", "B", "C", .etc to the fullName variable(JOSEPH).

-- Convert the startTime and endTime variables from the 24 hour system to the 12 hour system (CALEB).
+- COMPLETED: Convert the startTime and endTime variables from the 24 hour system to the 12 hour system (CALEB).

 - Add searching by semester (MAIN FILE, SEARCH FUNCTION)(NICK).